emfomy/cosmel/cosmel/README.rst

    python3 ./tool/corpusgen.py -c data/demo/corpus1 -d demo/repo -i demo/original_article1 -x data/demo/output/rid1  -X data/demo/output/nil1 --rule-parser

 The rule-labeled articles are exported to ``data/demo/output/rid1/``, and the empty XML articles are exported to ``data/demo/output/nil1/``.
 You may modify the ``gid`` flags in the empty XML articles for manually annotation.
+(For HTML format, please refer :ref:`SpecUtilHTMLEncoding` and :ref:`SpecUtilHTMLDecoding`)

 Next, you may train word embeddings from the corpus (stored in ``data/demo/corpus1/embeddings/``):